fnplus/join-fnplus-with-a-pr/members/Aditya_Gupta.md

-# Hi there, I'm Aditya Gupta wave
+# Hi there, I'm Aditya Gupta
 ## About me
 Passion and diligence are two traits that I believe most reflect me as an individual